syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

 - To setup a upload hook on save do this:
     (add-hook 'after-save-hook (lambda() (if ssh-deploy-on-explicit-save (ssh-deploy-upload-handler)) ))

-- To setup automatic storing of base revisions and detection of external changes do this:
+- To setup automatic storing of base revisions and detection of remote changes do this:
     (add-hook 'find-file-hook (lambda() (if ssh-deploy-automatically-detect-remote-changes (ssh-deploy-remote-changes-handler)) ))

 - To set key-bindings do something like this: